dmlc/xgboost/doc/contrib/coding_guide.rst

 ***********************
 Python Coding Guideline
 ***********************
 - Follow `PEP 8: Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_.
-We use PyLint to automatically enforce PEP 8 style across our Python codebase.
-Before submitting your pull request, you are encouraged to run PyLint on your machine.
+We use Pylint to automatically enforce PEP 8 style across our Python codebase.
+Before submitting your pull request, you are encouraged to run Pylint on your machine.
 See :ref:`running_checks_locally`.
 - Docstrings should be in `NumPy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

 .. _running_checks_locally: